 → Top 10 Healthiest Human Foods Cats Can Eat

-If you have further questions and concerns about your dog’s or cat’s health, Sploot Veterinary Care is always here to help!
-We are a primary and urgent pet care veterinary clinic, open 365 days a year ( with extended vet clinic hours), including holidays like Christmas!
+If you have further questions and concerns about your pet's health, Sploot Veterinary Care is always here to help!
+We offer all-in-one vet care, encompassing primary care, urgent care, and emergency vet services.
+Our doors are open 365 days a year (with extended vet clinic hours), including holidays!

 Till next time, we’re with you every step of the way!